Back to Wyoming

 Plain English Breakdown

-The summary does not specify which governing bodies will receive grants or how they will be selected.
+The summary does not specify which governing bodies will receive grants or what specific stakeholders and industry members are involved in the study.

 911 Funding and Study

-This law requires a study on transitioning to next-generation 911 services and creates a grant program for current 911 system funding shortfalls.
+This law requires a study on transitioning to next-generation 911 services and creates a grant program for funding shortfalls in current 911 systems.

 What This Bill Does

 • Requires the Wyoming Department of Transportation to conduct a study on transitioning to next-generation 911 services, including governance, operations, expenses, efficiencies, and funding.
-The report is due by September 1, 2027.
+The report must be submitted by September 1, 2027.

 • Authorizes the Department of Transportation to provide grants to governing bodies for any shortfall in funding needed to run current 911 systems.